kibush/DB_SubstanceAbuseTreatmentClinic/README.md

 # DB_SubstanceAbuseTreatmentClinic
-Student Project to design a database for small substance abuse clinic.
+ Project to design a database for small substance abuse clinic.
 Substance Abuse Treatment Center
 For our proposed  project  the  clinical IT system used was ideally for  a substance abuse treatment program which included  workflow related to patient intake, assessment, treatment planning, and progress tracking.
 The  tasks that were  included in these workflows were  as follows :
 •Patient intake: This involved collecting basic demographic and contact information from patients, as well as information about their substance abuse history and current symptoms.